nrfconnect/sdk-nrfxlib/mpsl/README.rst

   It supports only the nRF52 Series.
 * SoC Temperature.
   It provides an API for obtaining the temperature measured on the SoC.
+* IEEE 802.15.4 External Radio Coexistence.
+  It provides an API to control coexistence with IEEE 802.15.4.
-* Radio coexistence.
+* Bluetooth External Radio Coexistence.
-  It allows the application to interface with several types of packet traffic arbiters (PTAs).
+  It provides an API to control coexistence with bluetooth.

 .. toctree::
    :maxdepth: 2